baldurk/renderdoc/docs/in_application_api.rst

     This function is the only entry point actually exported from the RenderDoc module.
 You call this function with the desired API version, and pass it the address of a pointer to the appropriate struct type.
 If successful, RenderDoc will set the pointer to point to a struct containing the function pointers for the API functions (detailed below) and return 1.

-    Note that version numbers follow `semantic versioning <http://semver.org/>`_ which means the implementation returned may have a higher minor and/or patch version than requested.
+    Note that version numbers follow |semver_link| which means the implementation returned may have a higher minor and/or patch version than requested.

     :param RENDERDOC_Version version: is the version number of the API for which you want the interface struct.
     :param void** outAPIPointers: will be filled with the address of the API's function pointer struct, if supported.
 E.g. if ``eRENDERDOC_API_Version_1_0_1`` is requested, outAPIPointers will be filled with ``RENDERDOC_API_1_0_1*``.